Call of Duty: Modern Warfare 3: Plot

 In August 2016, Soap and Price are extracted by Nikolai to a safe house in Himachal Pradesh, (Note: Immediately following the events of Call of Duty: Modern Warfare 2 (2009)) but are soon attacked by Makarov's forces.
 At Price's request, Nikolai contacts his best man, a former Spetsnaz operator named Yuri, with a common grudge against Makarov.
-The group fight through Makarov's forces and escapes from the safe house.
+The group fights through Makarov's forces and escapes from the safe house.

-Concurrently, a Delta Force squad called-signed Metal helps the defending American forces in New York City against Russian troops.
-After destroying a radio jammer at the New York Stock Exchange Building, Team Metal assists Navy SEALs in hijacking an Oscar II-class submarine and using its missile payload to destroy the Russian Navy in New York Bay.
+Concurrently, Team Metal, a U.S. Delta Force squad, supports the defending American forces in New York City against Russian troops.
+After destroying a radio jammer at the New York Stock Exchange Building, they assist Navy SEALs in hijacking an Oscar II-class submarine and using its missile payload to destroy the Russian Navy in New York Bay.
 Once air superiority is regained and the enemy fleet is destroyed, Russia withdraws all its forces from the East Coast.

 Three months later, Russian president Boris Vorshevsky flies to Hamburg for peace talks with the US, but his plane is hijacked by Makarov's forces, causing it to crash land.
-They attack the crash site and kidnap Vorshevsky.
-Makarov demands the nuclear launch codes, threatening his daughter, Alena, if he doesn't comply.
-Task Force 141 arrives at Sierra Leone and attempts to stop a shipment of chemical bombs belonging to Makarov, but fails to stop the cargo from leaving.
-The SAS identifies one bomb shipped into London, but it detonates along with others across Europe.
-NATO is crippled, and Russia, under Makarov's control, invades Europe.
-At this time, Team Metal rescues the Vice President of the United States in Hamburg as U.S. forces and NATO fight back against the Russians.
+Makarov kidnaps Vorshevsky and demands the nuclear launch codes, threatening his daughter, Alena, if he doesn't comply.
+Meanwhile, Task Force 141 raided a shipment in Sierra Leone containing Makarov's stores of chemical bombs, but they failed to stop the bombs from leaving.
+A bomb is identified to have been shipped into London, and Burns with the Special Air Service is deployed to stop the bomb, but it explodes, with similar detonations also happening across Europe.
+Russia, under Makarov's control, proceeds to invade Europe virtually unopposed.
+Team Metal rescues the U.S. Vice President in Hamburg as U.S. forces and NATO fight back against the Russians.